Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Proofs of Theorems 1, 2 and 3

-\subsection{Theorem~\ref{th1}: Connection between the Fluid and the Markov models}
+\subsection{Theorem~1: connection between the fluid and the Markov models}

-To prove Theorem~\ref{th1}, we follow two main steps.
-First, we use a common coupling technique to define the processes $(X^{N}(t))_{t\in[0,T]}$, for all $N\in\mathbb{Z}_+$, on a common probability space and show that limit trajectories exist and are Lipschitz continuous with probability one.
-The arguments used in this step are quite standard~\cite{tsitsiklis2012,Bramson1998,Gamarnik2016}.
-Then, we prove that limit trajectories are fluid solutions, which is the main technical difficulty, and here we develop arguments specific to our model.
+To prove Theorem~1, we follow two main steps.
+First, we couple the processes $(X^{N}(t))_{t\in[0,T]}$, for all $N\in\mathbb{Z}_+$, on a common probability space and show that limit trajectories exist and are Lipschitz continuous with probability one.
+The arguments used in this step are routine~[7], [10], [28].
+Then, we prove that limit trajectories are fluid solutions, which is the main technical difficulty, and here we develop arguments specific to the model under investigation.

-\subsubsection{Coupled Construction of Sample Paths}
+\subsubsection{Coupled construction of sample paths}

 Let $\mathcal{N}_c(t)$ denote a Poisson process of rate $c$.
 We construct a probability space where the stochastic processes $\{(X^{N}(t))_{t\in[0,T]}\}_{N\ge 1}$ are coupled.
 All the processes of interest can be constructed in terms of the following mutually independent primitive processes: